AFT Secretary-Treasurer Lorretta Johnson

 Johnson’s political activism led to her being honored as 2005 Labor Leader of the Year by the Maryland Democratic Party.
 Ebony magazine also featured her in an article titled “Blacks of Influence in Unions.”

 Johnson received her teaching degree through the Career Opportunities Program at Coppin State University in Maryland.
 She has received numerous awards, including an honorary doctoral degree from Coppin State, a community service award from the United Way, a volunteer service award from the Maryland State AFL-CIO, the Albert Shanker PSRP Pioneer Award, and the Service Award from the Baltimore Teachers Union’s paraprofessional chapter.

 Johnson is the proud mother of three children, whom she raised with her late husband, Leonard.
-She has seven grandchildren and five great-grandchildren.
+She has seven grandchildren and six great-grandchildren.